marghqx/marghqx/README.md

 ## 🌿 About Me

-Hey there!👋 I'm Marta, a Computer Science student interested in technology and personal growth.
+Hey there!👋 I'm Marta, a Computer Science student at <b>Warsaw University of Life Sciences</b> 🎓 interested in technology and personal growth.
 I'm looking for opportunities to gain practical experience and improve my skills in software development.
 I enjoy working on applications, analyzing data, and learning new programming languages.
 I'm always open to new exciting challenges and collaborating on innovative projects.

 Hey there!👋 I'm Marta, a Computer Science student with a curiosity that often leads me down random rabbit holes 🐇 — whether it's diving into code, breaking things, or just figuring out how stuff works.
 I'm looking for opportunities to gain practical experience and improve my software development skills .
 I enjoy tinkering with code, analyzing data, and exploring new programming languages to see what breaks (and hopefully, fix it!) 🔍.
 I'm always open to a challenge and eager to collaborate on innovative projects! 💡